Spunge/octothorpe/README.md

 - We now have 5 phrases / patterns, 1 under every scene launch button, we could implement shift+up/down for scrolling through more of these
 - Fold pattern grid to notes in key / all notes
 - shift + row 0x31 -> move zoom viewport
-- Make it possible to offset pattern start in phrase

 Velocity
 - Show velocity of notes in grid by color of note?